 National Historic Landmark (2000)

-Opening weekend of Vista House at Crown Point!
-We will be opened from 10am - 4pm daily starting March 1st!
+Vista House will be open from 9am – 6pm daily starting April 18th!
 That includes the coffee shop and gift shop so come on in and say hello!.

 The winter weather in the Columbia River Gorge can be unpredictable and the weather at Crown Point even more so!
 The Vista House will not open if it is too windy or there is ice on the roads, and the determination whether to open will be made each Saturday and Sunday morning throughout the winter.
 You may call the Vista House directly at 503-695-2240 to see if it is open on any winter weekend day.